13 Sep 2024

 Temporary employment - the principle of equal treatment

 This equality extends across the entire employment relationship.
 This includes, for example, the essential working conditions.
 There must be no difference between the temporary worker and the permanent staff.
-Wages must also be paid at the same level and in the same way.
+Wages must also be paid in the same amount and in the same way.

-Here too, there has sometimes been a difference between the spirit of the regulation and its implementation in real life.
+Here too, there has often been a gap between the intended spirit of the regulation and its practical implementation.
 Temporary workers are often paid less and have to put up with working conditions that do not always correspond to those of permanent employees.
-As temporary staff, the individual temporary workers The company is hardly in a position to enforce equal treatment vis-à-vis the hirer.
+As temporary staff, individual temporary workers have little ability to enforce equal treatment with the hiring company.

 Objectives of the trade unions

 Trade unions have tried to remedy this situation.
-This takes place within the framework of collective labour agreement negotiations and in the form of lobbying the government.
+This occurs through collective labor agreement negotiations and government lobbying efforts.
 The aim is to achieve various objectives:

-1. Temporary work may only be used to bridge existing staff shortages and is not permitted in particular if it is intended to undermine collective agreements.
+1. Temporary work may only be used to bridge existing staff shortages and is particularly inadmissible if it is used to circumvent collective agreements.

-2. Temporary workers must receive the same pay as permanent workers from the first day of work.
+2. Temporary workers must receive the same pay as permanent employees from their first day of work.

-3. The working conditions must correspond to those of the core workforce from the first day of employment.
+3. The working conditions must correspond to those of permanent employees from the first day of employment.

-5. No synchronisation.
-This means that temporary employment agencies keep employees in paid employment even if they are not subcontracted.
-This gives employees the stability in their lives that they need.
+5. No synchronization of contracts.
+This means that temporary employment agencies must keep employees on payroll even when they are not subcontracted.
+This provides workers with the stability they need in their lives.

 6. The maximum duration of temporary employment must be based on the job, not the person.
 This prevents another temporary worker simply being hired out after the maximum duration has expired.

-7. Temporary workers are to be considered like all other employees in the labour and co-determination laws.
+7. Temporary workers must be taken into account in the labour and co-determination laws like all other employees.

-In principle, all temporary workers have the same rights as all permanent employees.
-It is the temporary employment agency that pays the contributions to the Social security and also the Continued payment of wages in the event of illness ensures.
+The basic principle is that all temporary workers must have the same rights as all permanent employees.
+The temporary employment agency is responsible for paying social security contributions and ensuring that the continued payment of wages in the event of illness takes place.

-In addition, the statutory protection against dismissal.
-But it is precisely this that poses a problem.
-Typically, a temporary employment relationship only lasts a few months.
-However, statutory protection against dismissal only comes into effect after 6 months.
-This means that temporary workers often do not have this protection at all.
+In addition, the statutory protection against dismissal applies.- However, this presents a challenge.
+Temporary employment contracts typically last only a few months, while statutory dismissal protection only takes effect after 6 months.
+As a result, temporary workers often do not benefit from this protection at all.

-Aside from this, there are also some Collective labour agreementsthe regulations on working hours, salaries and Bonuses included.
-Theoretically, this can be used to earn the standard industry wage.
-This means that pay in temporary work also depends on the job performed.
-In reality, however, the proportion of low wages in temporary work is three times higher than that of full-time employees.
+Aside from this, some some collective labor agreements -include regulations on working hours, salaries, and bonuses.
+In theory, this should allow temporary workers to earn the standard industry wage, meaning their pay depends on the job performed.
+In reality, however, the proportion of low wages in temporary work is three times higher than among full-time employees.

-There are separate hire companies for specialists.
+There are separate employment agencies for specialists.
 These mainly include specialists for power stations, train drivers and doctors.
 There are even temporary employment agencies for engineers.
 As such specialists are in short supply and in high demand, there are very good earning opportunities here.
 For example, temporary work for engineers is often a good way to earn a little more than the average.

-For companies, temporary work offers the opportunity to cope with work peaks.
-For jobseekers, temporary work offers an opportunity to obtain a permanent position, whether in the hiring company or in the permanent workforce of the hiring company.
+For companies, temporary work provides a way to manage workload peaks effectively.
+For jobseekers, temporary work offers an opportunity to obtain a permanent position, whether under the staffing agency or in the permanent workforce of the client company.

 In reality, however, temporary workers often do not find permanent employment.
 They also receive a lower wage and their working conditions are often not as good as those of permanent employees.